 Despite Safari having VPN extensions in the past, they’re no longer available.
 But maybe that’s a blessing in disguise.
 Why is that?

 A VPN browser extension encrypts only the browser data and not the rest of the internet traffic.
-Desktop or mobile apps such as Google Maps, Netflix, and µTorrent use traceable data.
-What about encrypting them?
-You should look for something that encrypts the rest of the data traffic.
-I wonder what that could be.
+Desktop or mobile apps like Google Maps, Netflix, or TikTok use traceable data.
+So, you should look for something that encrypts the rest of the data traffic.

 Best VPN for Safari = best VPN for Apple OS